-Laparoscopic hernia repair is a new, less-invasive, and safer procedure that may be used for incisional hernias and parastomal hernias.
+Laparoscopic hernia repair is a new, less-invasive, and safer procedure that may be used for incisional and parastomal hernias.
 The procedure is another alternative for ostomy patients with colostomies, ileostomies or urostomies.
-It consists of three punctured openings done on the abdomen, one for the scope (to view) and the other two for the instruments (to operate on the hernia).
+It consists of three punctured openings on the abdomen, one for the scope (to view) and the other two for the instruments (to operate on the hernia)

 Laparoscopic Incisional Hernia

 “A certain percentage of patients is not aware of their hernia (asymptomatic).
 In our experience, incisional hernia is often only diagnosed during cancer follow-up examinations.
 In personal communications, this observation has been confirmed by various European surgeons.
 Patients with incisional hernia usually report rather nonspecific symptoms and occasionally experience pain and gastrointestinal problems, such as a postprandial feeling of fullness.
 Larger hernias may be associated with lesions of the skin overlying the hernia sac or with chronic spinal complaints.
 If the hernia sac is large, a portion of the small intestine may protrude through the abdominal wall, significantly complicating surgical repair.
 It is not uncommon that patients with incisional hernia experience social exclusion and are limited in their ability to work.
 In addition, self-care may be substantially impaired”6

 During a laparoscopic incisional hernia repair, the hernial sac is pushed inside the abdominal cavity.
 The defect stays open but it is covered with a permanent mesh graft placed under the abdominal muscles.
 Laparoscopic incisional hernia repairs have fast recovery (two-three days) because there is no incision of the abdominal wall.
 In the open procedure, there is re-incision that bears considerable trauma and requires nursing of a large wound.
 Esthetically, the laparoscopic procedure goes almost unnoticed.